“Tell me about yourself.”

 You shouldn’t memorize the script, or your response might sound either too robotic or too theatrical.

-Next to rehearsing your script, you should also consider the non-verbal cues that may make or break the deal.
+Next to rehearsing your job interview questions script, you should also consider the non-verbal cues that may make or break the deal.
 It’s always important to maintain eye contact.

 Watch your nervous mannerisms such as slouching postures, crossing and uncrossing your legs, playing with your clothes and hair, biting your nails, scratching your head, and unconsciously shaking your legs when sitting.